 NPRC will identify Peace Champions in the form of musicians, actors or influencers, who will become goodwill ambassadors for peace in Zimbabwe.
-Due to their influence, they command a following which is a readily available target for the NPRC Peace messages.
-In the past, local artists have participated in the promotion of peace by singing songs, composing poems and developing dramas and skits which have been popularised around the country.
+Due to their influence, they command a following which is a readily available target for dissemination of peace messages.
+In the past, local artists have participated in the promotion of peace by composing songs and poems and developing dramas and skits which have been popularised around the country.
 Similar efforts will be made to promote peace and unity during the forth-coming elections.